 The display is impressive, but other aspects are even more so.
 In the 15-inch, it features 16GB of LPDDR3 RAM, a 3.1GHz quad-core Intel Core i7 processor, a distinct AMD Radeon Pro 560 GPU containing 4GB of GDDR5, and a remarkable 2TB of flash storage.
 It weighs in at around only four pounds, including the aluminum case housing.

 The newest upgrades done to the Mac are debated, with some loving the new features, and others missing what is familiar.
-The Touch Bar replaces the keyboard’s top row, but for scouring through material it is highly effective.
+The Touch Bar replaces the keyboard’s top row, but for scouring through your content, it is highly effective.

 Four Thunderbolt 3 ports replace everything apart from the headphone jack.
 This is beneficial when it comes to accessories since they have so much bandwidth, but anything without a built-in USB-C port will require specialty cables.